ictTuri/LMS-ikub-intership/README.md

 _User_ Secretary:
 * Access to create, read, update and delete books
 * Can not add a book if the book already exist
-* Can not delete book idf it is taken/rezerved
+* Can not delete book if it is taken/rezerved
 * Have Crud Access on Rezervation Table
 * Can Close a rezervation